b3an5/traveling-fan/README.md

 # Traveling Fan

-#### A web-based reference for post NFL game sightseeing when traveling to unfamiliar cities.
+#### A web-based reference for post-NFL game sightseeing when traveling to unfamiliar cities.

 ### Installation Steps